 Why Winter Pruning?

-Most fruit trees are dormant during the winter.
-It is much easier to see what you’re doing, including the overall shape of the tree, when branches are free of leaves.
-Pruning in the wintertime stimulates growth of the pruned branch.
-It is especially important to prune young trees to encourage a healthy, fruitful, easy to harvest form as they grow.
-The branches that shoot out as a result of early winter pruning will become the main branches of the mature tree.
+Most fruit trees are dormant during the winter, with branches free of leaves.
+As a result, it’s much easier to see what you’re doing as you prune during this time.
+In particular, leafless branches mean you can step back and see the overall shape of the tree as you go.
+Furthermore, pruning in the wintertime stimulates growth of the pruned branch.
+It’s especially important to prune young trees to encourage a healthy, fruitful, easy to harvest form as they grow.
+In this case, the branches that shoot out as a result of early winter pruning will become the main branches of the mature tree.
 If these branches are balanced and at appropriate angles, later pruning will be easier and overall tree growth and health will be optimal.

 What Kinds of Trees Need Pruning?